zijunlin/JuniorRepositoryForAndroid/README.md

 ## How To Do

-1.Create a MyApplication who extends Application.and set then Db name ¡¢version and Table DDL SQL statemnet.e.g.
+1.Create a MyApplication who extends Application.and set then Db name ï¿½ï¿½version and Table DDL SQL statemnet.e.g.
 ```
 public class MyApplication extends Application {